Center Faculty and Staff

 yvette.liebesman@slu.edu

-In addition to being a member of CICL, Prof. Yvette Joy Liebesman is the founder and faculty advisor of the school's Intellectual Property Law Concentration program.
-Her research interests focus on Copyright and Trademark law and their intersection with art, science and technology.
-Prof. Liebesman has taught her seminar on IP and Global Entrepreneurship at both SLU Law and at the George Washington University IP Law Program at the Munich Intellectual Property Law Center, part of the Max Planck Institute for Innovation and Competition.
-In 2013, Prof. Liebesman was the recipient of the International Trademark Association's Ladas Award for writing excellence on the subject of trademarks and related matters, which is regarded as the top national award in trademark scholarship.
+In addition to being a member of CICL, Professor Yvette Joy Liebesman is the founder and faculty advisor of the school's intellectual property law concentration program.
+Her research interests focus on copyright and trademark law and their intersection with art, science and technology.
+Liebesman has taught her seminar on IP and global entrepreneurship at both SLU Law and at the George Washington University IP Law Program at the Munich Intellectual Property Law Center, part of the Max Planck Institute for Innovation and Competition.
+In 2013, Liebesman received the International Trademark Association's Ladas Award for writing excellence on the subject of trademarks and related matters, which is regarded as the top national award in trademark scholarship.
 In addition, she has been interviewed by the World Trademark Review regarding the 2019 Iancu v.
 Brunetti Supreme Court opinion allowing the U.S. registration of offensive marks and the decision's implications for trademark registration in other countries.
+In 2022, she was an invited lecturer at the Unversity of the West Indies Faculty of Law's Research Skills Series, where she spoke about copyright in publications.

 Marcia McCormick, J.D.